pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/additional-data.md

 * The first four octets of the salt MUST be "!PGP" in UTF-8 encoding.
 * The following data is hashed in after the salt (if any) and before the document:
-    * Additional Data length (4 octets)
+    * Additional Data Length (4 octets)
     * Additional Data (N octets)

 The "!PGP" salt prefix is used for cross-protocol domain separation.
-This prevents an attacker from creating a signature in OpenPGP using a salt whose initial octets correspond to the domain separation string of another protocol.
+This prevents an attacker from creating an Additional Data signature in OpenPGP using a salt whose initial octets correspond to the domain separation string of another protocol.

 We define a corresponding Key Flag: